pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 ## Aircraft Detailing Company required Website + Rankings

-This is our third web development project with The Full Wax.
-We have been working with the company for a number of years.
+I have been working with Full Wax for over 6 years now and have developed 3 websites during that time.

-What originally began as a flash website has been developed into an easy to manage, lightning fast Wordpress website.
+I took over the website when it was a flash website, and it has been developed into a DNN website and later into Wordpress as it was easier to maintain an more cost effective from a hosting point of view.

 The website loads very quickly and holds a first page ranking in Google for a number of keywords.